Obituary for Prof. Dr.-Ing. habil. Lothar Wagner

 Mission

-In an era marked by climate crisis, resource scarcity, and geopolitical uncertainty, we see materials science and engineering not merely as tools for innovation – but as a responsibility to future generations.
+In an era defined by climate change, resource scarcity, and geopolitical uncertainty, we believe materials science and engineering must deliver new solutions – ones that offer both advanced engineering performance while becoming part of, and blending into, ecological systems.
+We see this pursuit not merely as a driver for innovation, but as a responsibility to future generations.

 Research